Tristemps/MIoT-Project/Specification.md

 - **Output**: Power for the Zolertia Server.
 - **Where we are now**:

 The script "bms.c" in the folder "electronique": We need to try testing it within the project provided by Guillaume Le Gall (https://gitlab2.istic.univ-rennes1.fr/gulegall/esir-miot-base/-/tree/main?ref_type=heads).
+We have implemented the "Coulomb Counting" method.
+This method works by measuring the current flowing in and out of the battery to estimate the State of Charge (SOC).
+By integrating the current over a given period, it is possible to calculate the remaining charge in the battery.
+This allows for more precise and efficient battery energy management.
+We can take 4.2 V as the starting point, which corresponds to a 100% state of charge.

 ### **3. Zolertia Server Board**